 Types of Coverage & Premiums

-The three main types of coverage are:
+The two main types of coverage are:

 - Accident-only – Covers incidents and injuries.
 Examples of protected items include broken bones, torn or broken nails, and eye trauma.

 - Accident and Illness – Covers accidents and most illnesses, such as ear infections, skin conditions, and urinary issues.
-This is the most popular option for pet owners as it covers most unexpected expenses an owner may face.
+This is the most popular option for pet owners as it covers the most unexpected expenses an owner may face.

 For example, insurers might categorize their accident and illness coverage in silver, gold, and platinum packages.
 Each package will have different levels of coverage, all with varying limits, deductibles, etc. Multiple options are great for personalizing the policy to suit your needs and budget, but they can make it confusing too.
 The most important thing to do is to read the fine print before taking out a policy.